Merry Hill Shopping Centre: The Waterfront

 Redevelopment of the Round Oaks steelworks site did not commence until 1989, when construction began on The Waterfront development, which consisted of Phases 6–8.
 Phase 6 saw the construction of 69700 m2 of offices (the first of which were occupied in December 1990), Phase 7 saw the construction of 6500 m2 of restaurants and bars and Phase 8 saw the addition of a 15800 m2 business park, which was completed in 1995.
 Waterfront Way was opened in December 1990 to serve the new complex and provide a road link to the shopping centre and also to the main A461 road between Dudley and Stourbridge.

-The Waterfront development created some 4,000 jobs, but the onset of another recession in 2008 saw many businesses vacate the development, leaving a high percentage of office units empty.
-In June 2011, in a bid to bring jobs back to the Waterfront, the area was among the candidates for enterprise zone status once again — 17 years after the original enterprise zone expired.
+The Waterfront development created some 4,000 jobs, but the onset of another recession in 2008 saw many businesses vacate the development, leaving a high percentage of office units and other buildings becoming empty.
+In June 2011, in a bid to bring jobs back to the Waterfront, the area was among the candidates for enterprise zone status once again – 17 years after the original enterprise zone expired.

 Ownership

-Ownership of the shopping centre has changed hands several times over the years.
+Ownership of the shopping centre has changed hands several times.
 The initial developer and owner was a business set up by entrepreneurial twin brothers Don and Roy Richardson, who grew up near the site.
 The 1989 expansion of the centre was a joint venture between the Richardsons and Tony Clegg's publicly listed Mountleigh and by late 1990 the Richardsons had sold their interest in the shopping centre to Mountleigh.

-Mountleigh's ownership was to be short-lived.
-The Merry Hill Centre was soon put up for sale by Mountleigh's new American owners to pay down the company's debt pile.
-In January 1992, a sale was agreed, but fell through possibly due to what were later, unfounded land contamination issues.
-In May 1992, it was announced that receivers were to be appointed by Mountleigh's bankers and it was not until February 1993 that Merry Hill was sold by the receivers to Elliott Bernerd's London property company, Chelsfield and an undisclosed international partner.

-Chelsfield bought out its investment partner's share in stages and by June 1996 had assumed full ownership of the shopping centre.
+Mountleigh's ownership was short-lived.
+The Merry Hill Centre was soon put up for sale by Mountleigh's new American owners to pay down the company's debts.
+In January 1992, a sale was agreed, but fell through possibly owing to what were later, unfounded land contamination issues.
+In May 1992, it was announced that receivers were to be appointed by Mountleigh's bankers and in February 1993 Merry Hill was sold to Elliott Bernerd's London property company, Chelsfield and an undisclosed international partner.
+Chelsfield had assumed full ownership of the shopping centre by June 1996.
 Westfield, the Australian-owned shopping centre group took over the Merry Hill Centre as a member of the consortium that acquired Chelsfield in December 2004, but two years later sold 50 per cent to fund manager, Queensland Investment Corporation.

 Intu Properties purchased Westfield's 50 per cent in March 2014 and became full owners in June 2016 after buying out Queensland Investment Corporation.
-In June 2020, Intu became Merry Hill's second owner to enter administration, after Mountleigh 28 years earlier.
+In June 2020, Intu became Merry Hill's second owner to enter administration, 28 years after Mountleigh.

-Effect on surrounding towns
+Following the collapse of Intu the ownership of the centre passed to a group of banks who were creditors of the centre and who appointed managers to run the centre.
+Following ongoing refurbishments the centre was put up for sale in early September 2025 for a reported asking price in the region of £250 million pounds, the sale is being managed by Knight Frank.